to the Yellowstone Genealogy Forum Website

 BILLINGS PUBLIC LIBRARY, 510 North Broadway, Billings, Montana

-The "Gen Room" is staffed Monday through Friday from 1 to 3 p.m. to provide research help and instruction.
-Masks are optional but appreciated.
-For safety, the room will be sanitized between patrons.
+The "Gen Room" is staffed Monday through Thursday, and some Fridays, from 1 to 3 p.m. to provide research help and instruction.

 If you need help outside of the staffed hours please contact firstname.lastname@example.org to make an appointment.

-The list of books can be found on this website under "Library/Archives".
-Before you come to the Genealogy Room you can see if we have books that you need for research.
+The list of books available for research in the room can be found on this website under "Library/Archives".
+Before you come to the Genealogy Room you can see if we have books that you need.
 Items do NOT check out.

 There is a charge.
 (See "Research Requests".)
 We now offer PayPal as a means of making payment online.